-Reference Title Summary Application Impact on Application date of financial date for the standard report Branch AASB 2020-1 - Amendments to Australian Accounting Standards - Classification of Liabilities as Current or Non-current Liabilities - Current or Non- Current This Standard amends AASB 101 to clarify requirements for the presentation of liabilities in the statement of financial position as current or noncurrent.
-For example, the amendments clarify that a liability is classified as noncurrent if an entity has the right at the end of the reporting period to defer settlement of the liability for at least 12 months after the reporting period.
-This Standard applies to annual reporting periods beginning on or after 1 January 2022.
+Reference Title Summary Application date of standard Impact on financial report Application date for the Branch AASB 2020-1 - Amendments to Australian Accounting Standards - Classification of Liabilities as Current or Non- current Liabilities - Current or Non- Current This Standard amends AASB 101 to clarify requirements for the presentation of liabilities in the statement of financial position as current or non-current.
+For example, the amendments clarify that a liability is classified as non- current if an entity has the right at the end of the reporting period to defer settlement of the liability for at least 12 months after the reporting period.
+This Standard applies to annual reporting periods beginning on or after 1 January 2023.
 Earlier application is permitted.
 For financial years commencing on or after 1 January 2023 The impact of applying the new standard will not have a material impact on the Branch's accounting policies or the amounts recognised in the financial statements.
 1 October 2023